dingo/api-docs/Errors-And-Error-Responses.md

 });
 ```

 The package automatically catches the thrown exception and will convert it into its JSON representation.
 The responses HTTP status code is also changed to match that of the exception.
-A `ConflictHttpException` would result in an HTTP 409 status code and the following JSON representation.
+A `ConflictHttpException` would result in an HTTP 409 status code and the following JSON representation assuming you haven't changed the default error format.

 ```json
 {